pvlloud/pdb_custom_process/README.md

 ```bash
 $ docker compose up --build
 ```
+**!
+Warning**: The first time you run this command, it will take a while to pre-download the model so be cautious about host machine storage.
 ## Invocation

 The `cli` service in the compose file is used to run the pipeline.
 The command to run the pipeline is as follows: